Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ### 2.1.
 Undamaged Beam with Asymmetrical PZT

-The experiment consisted of collecting electromechanical impedance signals from a 6063-T5 aluminum alloy beam containing a PSI-5H4E piezoelectric transducer from *Piezo Systems*$$^\circledR$$ attached to its surface in the asymmetrical configuration, as shown in the Fig. 1
+The experiment consisted of collecting electromechanical impedance signals from a 6063-T5 aluminum alloy beam containing a PSI-5H4E piezoelectric transducer from *Piezo Systems*$$^\circledR$$ attached to its surface in the asymmetrical configuration, as shown in Fig. 1

 <p align="center">
 Figure 1 - Aluminum beam with PZT installed on its surface.